matthiasschaub/hoon-school/notes/lesson-1.md

 clam
 : validates shape of a noun
+: ensures that everything in the second child matches the aura of the first : enforce type constraints
+: `^-  @ux  0x1ab4`

 face
+: “pin a face to the subject”
 : is the symbolic tree address (variable name)
-: “pin a face to the subject”
 : accepts three child expressions: a name (or face), a value, and the rest of the expression : `=/  a  .5`